shakibaRafiee/Coursera_Capstone/Report/Report.md

 # Discussion

-even though the latitude and longtidue were left out of clustering method, due to the nature of accesibility, the clusters were also logistically close.
+The results suggest that the neighborhoods in clusters 1, 2, and 6 have the best scores across all categories, and therefore are ideal locations for people with a lower-limb loss to live.
+These 9 neighborhoods include University, Yonge-St.Clair, Moss Park, Bay Street Corridor, Bathurst Manor, Church-Yonge Corridor, Kensington-Chinatown, Trinity-Bellwoods, and Annex.
+One interesting observation was that even though latitude and longitude values were left out of clustering calculation, in the end, these clusters were found to be logistically close.

 # Conclusion
-The neghbourhoods located in the center of Toronto would be the best place for people with lower leg disability in which to reside.
+The neghbourhoods located in the downtown Toronto would be the best place for people with lower-lib loss in which to reside.
+As these neghbourhoods provide good access to healthcare, healthy diet and fitness.

 # Refrences
 * Hussain, M. A., Al-Omran, M., Salata, K., Sivaswamy, A., Forbes, T. L., Sattar, N., ... & de Mestral, C. (2019).
 Population-based secular trends in lower-extremity amputation for diabetes and peripheral artery disease.
 CMAJ, 191(35), E955-E961.